 Introduction to bankruptcy procedures including filing of initial petition, selection of appropriate relief, meeting of creditors, adversarial proceedings, the final discharge hearing, and automatic stay.
 Analysis of relief available under Chapter 7, 11, 12, and 13 of the United States Bankruptcy code.
-Prerequisite: A grade of "C"or better in PRLE 101, 102, 103, 106 and 115.
+Prerequisite: A grade of "C" or better in ENGL& 101, PRLE 101, 102, 103, and 106 or consent of Instructional Unit.
 [GE]